 Solitude XCS2 Active Noise Canceling Headphones

-If you’re looking for a set of noise cancelling headphones that don’t break your budget, Solitude XCS2 is definitely worth considering.
+If you’re looking for noise cancelling headphones that don’t break your budget, check these out.
 Just read what one of the Amazon buyers wrote about this model:

 Are they as good as Bose?
 No!
 Are they 90% as good?
 HELL YES!!!!
 The quality of them isn’t Bose, but then again they’re a third the cost.
 Time will truly tell, but I’m currently very happy with them.
 I gave it 4 stars because of the slightly cheap feel of them, but I’d buy them again.